npm/npmo-docs/cli/configuration.md

 ### Option 1: Using Enterprise for private and public packages

-If you want all packages, whether they are under a scope or not, to be stored in your private registry, then you should configure the npm client to use your private npm Enterprise appliance as the top level registry.
+If you want all packages, whether they are under a scope or not, to be stored in your private registry, you should configure the npm client to use your private npm Enterprise appliance as the top-level registry.

 To do this, first set your Enterprise registry as the CLI's default registry: